Skip to contents

 progress

 Logical.
-If TRUE (default), displays a progress bar during permutation testing.
+If TRUE, displays a progress bar during permutation testing.
+Defaults to interactive().

 Value